diana-moreno/events-searcher-React-API/README.md

 - Obtain data from Eventbrite API and how to extend the default information.
 - Generate layout with UIkit classes.
 - Make queries to the API with NPM Axios through async functions.
+- Build a favourites section and syncronize them with new searches.
+- Save favourites data with LocalStorage.

 ### **Resources**